 In September 2011 we entered into a Collaboration Agreement with Siemens which was amended in September 2012 and March 2016, pursuant to which we will develop a range of test strips and reader products for the hospital point-of-care and alternative site coagulation testing markets.
-The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and was released by Siemens in Europe.
-In July 2015, Siemens made a premarket 510(k) submission to the FDA for regulatory clearance to sell the Xprecia StrideTM Coagulation Analyzer in the US.
+The first such product developed with Siemens, the Xprecia Stride[TM] Coagulation Analyzer, received CE mark approval on December 9, 2014 and US Food and Drug Administration ("FDA") approval on October 4, 2016.
+The Xprecia Stride[TM] Coagulation Analyzer is now available in Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
 In 2012, we entered into a Supply Agreement with Siemens under which we manufacture and supply the test strips for this product and will manufacture and supply the test strips for two further tests still in development with Siemens.
-We are also developing our own PT-INR test for use in decentralized settings including the patient self-test market.